-An electrical cabinet which houses the majority of the locomotive electrical switchgear forms the rear wall of the locomotive cab.
+Forming the rear wall of the locomotive cab is an electrical cabinet which houses the majority of the locomotive electrical switchgear.
 This equipment is located on both the cab and engineroom sides of the cabinet.
 Although access doors are provided, they should be kept closed at all times during operation.